Veterinarian Continuing Education

 If audited, transcripts will be required to verify CE hours.

 28. Can I get credit for teaching a CE course?

 If a course is Board approved and meets CE guidelines, you may claim credit for the course.
 However, you can only claim credit for a course one time during a single renewal period.

 29. Are there any provisions for a waiver of the CE requirements?

 Yes.
-You can petition the Board for a waiver of CE requirements; however, there are only two specific provisions allowed for consideration of a waiver:
+You can petition the Board for a waiver of CE requirements; however, you must meet one of the following specific criteria allowed for consideration of a waiver: